 Professional publications by Ian McLean:

-‘My father the great pirate: teachers’ notes‘, Australian Standing Orders & Wilkins Farago, 2014.
-In support of the picture book by Davide Cali & Maurizio Quarello, and including this digital story on PhotoPeach as an example of a practical learning activity:
+“My father the great pirate: teachers’ notes“, Australian Standing Orders & Wilkins Farago, 2014.
+In support of the picture book by Davide Cali & Maurizio Quarello, and including the digital story at PhotoPeach as an example of a practical learning activity.

-‘One red shoe: teachers’ notes‘, Australian Standing Orders & Wilkins Farago, 2014.
-In support of the picture book by Karin Gruss & Tobias Krejtschi, and including this digital story on PhotoPeach as an example of a practical learning activity:
+“One red shoe: teachers’ notes“, Australian Standing Orders & Wilkins Farago, 2014.
+In support of the picture book by Karin Gruss & Tobias Krejtschi, and including the digital story at PhotoPeach as an example of a practical learning activity.

 Stage 3 students at Penrith Public School were buddies to incoming Early Stage 1 students, and created an online digital story on PhotoPeach, taking their inspiration from a new picture book by Meredith Costain & Michelle Mackintosh.
-Subscribers can view the article online HERE!
+Accompanied by the digital story at PhotoPeach.

 Editor of iLeader (2013), professional journal of the School Library Association of NSW: